Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Results and discussion

 \subsubsection{FCNN implementation}

-Artificial Neural Networks (ANNs) were employed for energy predictions using the input spaces of Models 1, 2, and 3.
-Fully Connected Neural Networks (FCNNs) were selected for their effectiveness in capturing non-linear relationships between signal-derived features and impact energy through iterative optimisation~\citep{bishop1995neural, haykin1994neural, ghajari2013identification}.
+Artificial Neural Networks (ANNs) were employed to predict energy using the input spaces of Models 1, 2, and 3.
+Fully Connected Neural Networks (FCNNs) were selected for their effectiveness in capturing non-linear relationships between signal-derived features and impact energy through iterative optimisation~\citep{Zargar_2020,bishop1995neural, haykin1994neural, ghajari2013identification}.

 The overall workflow is illustrated in \Cref{fig:nn_structure} and consists of four main steps.
-First, raw data \textbf{\textit{D}}\textsuperscript{*} were pre-processed using the signal processing framework described in Marinho et al.~\citep{marinho2025evaluating}.
+First, raw data \textbf{\textit{D}}\textsuperscript{*} were pre-processed using the signal processing framework described in \citet{marinho2025evaluating}.
 Second, candidate features were extracted as outlined in \Cref{sec:selection_method}.
 Third, the input space was defined, with the input vector differing across models.
 Fourth, the FCNN used Tanh activation functions~\citep{sharma2017activation} to establish non-linear mappings between the input features and the target impact energy.
 Training minimised the Mean Squared Error (MSE) between the network output \textbf{\textit{E}} and the experimental ground truth \textbf{\textit{E}}\textsuperscript{(*)}, producing a set of optimised parameters $\mathbf{\Theta}$.
 Model performance was finally assessed on independent test data using standard error metrics.

 The network settings were selected through a grid search over the hyperparameter space summarised in \Cref{tab:grid_search_fnn}.
-In this process, three hyperparameters were varied in parallel: the fully connected layer size ($n_h$), the number of fully connected layers ($L_h$), and the learning rate ($lr$).
+In this process, three hyperparameters were varied in parallel: the size of the fully connected layer ($n_h$), the number of fully connected layers ($L_h$), and the learning rate ($lr$).
 Each configuration was tested with five-fold cross-validation, ensuring that the chosen parameters were generalised across the dataset~\citep{DIPIETRANGELO2023109621}.
 For each fold, the dataset was partitioned into independent 80/20 train and test splits, and the mean coefficient of determination ($R^2$) across folds was used as the performance criterion.

 The results of this procedure are shown in \Cref{fig:grid_search}, where the colour scale indicates the average $R^2$ obtained for each parameter combination.
 The grid search identified the best performance at $n_h = 32$, $L_h = 2$, and $lr = 1 \times 10^{-3}$.
 The selected configuration, together with all implementation details of the FCNN, is reported in \Cref{tab:fnn_hyperparams}.
 These settings were used in the residual and performance analyses.